Israeli support for Hamas: First Intifada (1987–1989)

 After the outbreak of the First Intifada in 1987, Yassin's network re-organised itself into an armed organisation: Hamas, issuing an extremist founding charter in 1988.
 However, until Hamas carried out its first attacks in the spring of 1989, the Israeli government continued to encourage its growth.
 John Kifner of The New York Times wrote in September 1988 that "Israeli authorities have taken no direct action against Hamas despite repeated crackdowns and roundups" on Unified National Leadership of the Uprising and PLO factions, quoting an anonymous Western diplomat as saying that "It certainly is remarkable with all these arrests, that someone like Sheik Ahmed Yassin, who just goes on saying the most awful things about Jews, isn't touched."
 In May 1989, Gil Sedan and Hugh Orgel of the Jewish Telegraphic Agency wrote that, during the first year and a half of the First Intifada, "the official attitude toward Hamas and its leadership has been more or less tolerant.
 Senior figures in the defence establishment have stated privately that two considerations supported the policy of encouraging Hamas' influence among the Palestinians.
 One was the notion that granting a firm public standing to the Islamic elements, even religious and political extremists, would offset the influence of violent groups, such as the Islamic Jihad.
 The other consideration was to strengthen the hand of PLO opponents within the Palestinian population."

 This support lasted until 1989, when Hamas launched its first attacks on Israelis, leading to a significant crackdown against the organisation.

 Oslo era (1993–2010s)

 After a visit to Israel from Turkish Prime Minister Mesut Yilmaz and Turkish lawmaker Feyzi İşbaşaran in 1998, İşbaşaran later revealed that Netanyahu suggested Turkey support Hamas.
 Netanyahu reportedly said, "Hamas also has bank accounts for aid in banks, we help them too, you [Turkey] can help too."

-In a cable leaked by WikiLeaks in 2010, Amos Yadlin, former general of the Israeli Air Force, said in 2007 that Israel would be "happy" if Hamas take over Gaza and regarded it as a positive step, so they could treat Gaza as a hostile state.
+In a cable leaked by WikiLeaks in 2010, Amos Yadlin, former general of the Israeli Air Force and then head of Military Intelligence, said in 2007 that Israel would be "happy" if Hamas take over Gaza and regarded it as a positive step, "because the IDF could then deal with Gaza as a hostile state."
 An Israeli financial investigative team called "Task Force Harpoon" in 2015 discovered a network of businesses and investments that were owned and controlled by Hamas.
 The terrorism finance task force briefed the government, but no actions were taken in either Israel or Washington until seven years later.

+In an exclusive interview published by Ynetnews on May 7, 2008, then-Defense Minister Ehud Barak reflected on historical missteps in regional policy, stating: "I hate to remind you that 20 years ago we supported the induction of Hamas, that we marched into Lebanon to the sounds of the Lebanese people cheering and it was our being there that created Hizbullah."